wp-plugins/featured-page-widget/readme.txt

 * Choose alignment of link text or image in widget.
 * Add an image using the "featured-image" custom field and set the alignment in the widget.

+= Languages =

+This plugin includes the following translations.
+Translations listed with no translator were created by the plugin developer using Google Translate.
+If you can improve these, you can get your name listed here!

+* Spanish
+* French

 == Installation ==

 1. Upload `featured-page-widget` folder to the `/wp-content/plugins/` directory